ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/flash-and-run.md

 When you run other example models demonstrated in the later section [Run additional models in the web toolkit](/learning-paths/microcontrollers/yolo-on-himax/web-toolkit/), you need to adapt this command with `--model` argument.
 {{% /notice %}}

-After the firmware image burning is completed, the message `Do you want to end file transmission and reboot system? (y)` is displayed.
-Press the reset button indicated in the image below.
+After the firmware image flashing is completed, the message `Do you want to end file transmission and reboot system? (y)` is displayed.
+Press the reset button shown in the image below.

 ![reset button](./reset_button.jpg)